Population of Nanjing in December of 1937: Scholarly research

-To calculate the total size of the Nanking Garrison Force, scholars have adopted both a "macro approach" and a "micro approach".
-The macro approach involves collecting primary source estimates of the whole size of the Nanking Garrison Force and analyzing them.
-By contrast, the micro approach involves examining estimates of each individual unit within the Nanking Garrison Force and adding them together to produce an estimate of the size of the whole force.
+To calculate the total size of the Nanjing Garrison Force, scholars have adopted both a "macro approach" and a "micro approach".
+The macro approach involves collecting primary source estimates of the whole size of the Nanjing Garrison Force and analyzing them.
+By contrast, the micro approach involves examining estimates of each individual unit within the Nanjing Garrison Force and adding them together to produce an estimate of the size of the whole force.

 Among scholars using the macro approach, Ikuhiko Hata accepts the reliability of Mamoru Iinuma and Toichi Sasaki's contemporary estimate of 100,000, which, he notes, is identical to the estimate used in the Republic of China's official history of the war published in Taiwan.
 Tokushi Kasahara, however, points to the fact that most Chinese officers gave contemporary estimates of over 100,000, which, he contends, likely did not even include men in non-combatant roles such as military laborers.
 By including military laborers, Kasahara brings the total to about 150,000.
-Kasahara also argues that the total could be raised further to 200,000 if one includes the 23rd Group Army, which participated in the early stages of the Battle of Nanking but was not officially a part of the Nanking Garrison Force.
+Kasahara also argues that the total could be raised further to 200,000 if one includes the 23rd Group Army, which participated in the early stages of the Battle of Nanjing but was not officially a part of the Nanjing Garrison Force.